githubEdit

 Several patterns result in zero cost:

-• Default Equipment: Starting gear doesn't add to fighter cost
+• Default equipment: Starting gear doesn't add to fighter cost

-• Linked Relationships: Avoid double-counting when equipment creates fighters
+• Linked relationships: Avoid double-counting when equipment creates fighters

-• Child Items: Prevents cascading costs in equipment hierarchies
+• Child items: Prevents cascading costs in equipment hierarchies

 These patterns exist because: